aayushm2511/aayushm-masters-thesis/README.md

 3.) sensitivity_analysis - code to re-run imbalance calculations using only species with significant CWD terms in the GAM (88/183).

 4.)
-CWD_bin_geography_checl - code to check within-group spatial spread of CWD groups (ref.
+CWD_bin_geography_check - code to check within-group spatial spread of CWD groups (ref.
 Section 2.1).

 5.)
 Temporal_variability.R - code to estimate temporal variability in Enhanced Vegetation Index following White et al., 2020, pertaining to section 2.3 of the thesis